What is Rocky Mountain Spotted Fever?

-Rocky Mountain Spotted Fever (RMSF) is the most severe disease caused by a tick in the United States.
+Rocky Mountain Spotted Fever (RMSF) is a severe disease caused by tick bites in the United States.
 A majority of RMSF cases in Arizona happen in communities with large number of roaming dogs and a lot of ticks.
-The first case of RMSF was in 1896 in Snake River Valley, Idaho; however, Arizona has the most cases of RMSF in the U.S. Rocky Mountain spotted fever is more common in the south Atlantic and south central parts of the United States then it is in the Rocky Mountains.
+The first case of RMSF was in 1896 in Snake River Valley, Idaho; however, Arizona has the most cases of RMSF in the US.
+Rocky Mountain spotted fever is more common in the south Atlantic and south central parts of the United States then it is in the Rocky Mountains.

 Rickettsia rickettsii infects the endothelial cells that line the blood vessels.
 The damage that occurs in the blood vessels results in a disease process called a “vasculitis”, and bleeding or clotting in the brain or other vital organs may occur.
 In severe cases, loss of fluid from damaged vessels can result in loss of circulation to the extremities and damaged fingers, toes or even limbs may ultimately need to be amputated.
 Patients who suffer this kind of severe vasculitis in the first two weeks of illness may also be left with permanent long-term health problems such as profound neurological deficits, or damage to internal organs.
 Those who do not have this kind of vascular damage in the initial stages of the disease typically recover fully within several days to months.

 In addition to Rickettsia rickettsii, the agent of Rocky Mountain spotted fever (RMSF), several other tick-borne species of Rickettsia, broadly grouped under the heading “Spotted Fever Group Rickettsia (SFGR)” have been shown to cause human infections.